-- 5. The Licensee has held a life and accident and sickness insurance agent ("Life Agent") licence since January 28, 2021. - 6.
-On October 3, 2023, Council staff conducted an audit based on the Licensee's 2023 annual licence renewal declaration.
-As part of the audit, Council staff asked the Licensee to provide Continuing Education ("CE") records for the Licence Periods.
+- 5. The Licensee has held a life and accident and sickness insurance agent ("Life Agent") licence since June 19, 2017. - 6.
+On December 6, 2023, Council staff conducted an audit based on the Licensee's 2022/2023 annual licence renewal declaration.
+As a part of the audit, Council staff asked the Licensee to provide Continuing Education ("CE") records for the Licence Periods.

-Intended Decision Maralu Vega de Torres COM-2023-00816 / LIC-2021-0025842-R01 April 8, 2025 Page 2 of 5
+Intended Decision Jubert Fernandez COM-2023-01056 / LIC-2017-0005153-R01 May 22, 2025 Page 2 of 5

-- 7. The Licensee could not demonstrate that she had obtained a total of 45 required CE credits for the 2020/2021, 2021/2022 and 2022/2023 licence years combined.
-Over the course of the audit, the Licensee was unable to provide any CE credits for the Licence Periods. - 8.
-When the deficiencies and shortfall of CE credits were brought to the Licensee's attention, the Licensee completed 60 CE credits on her own initiative. - 9.
-The Licensee stated that she had attended numerous CE courses but was unable to provide the associated certificates because of issues with her computer.
-The Licensee believed that she had taken CE courses during the specified Licence Periods, but she had lost all of her records as she had to replace her computer. - 10.
+- 7. The Licensee could not demonstrate that he had obtained a total of 45 required CE credits for the 2019/2020, 2020/2021 and 2021/2022 licence years combined.
+Over the course of the audit, the Licensee provided evidence of completing only 9.75 credits for the Licence Periods. - 8.
+The Licensee stated that he could not find his CE certificates due to changes in the Outlook platform.
+The Licensee further stated that in future he would ensure he maintains all CE credits and certificates.
+Additionally, the Licensee explained that after the pandemic, he had to take on additional work outside of the insurance industry to support his family, and that his insurance business was not his main focus at the time. - 9.
 The Licensee acknowledged the breach and responded to Council inquiries in a timely manner.
 The Licensee understood and accepted that Council would make a determination on misconduct without requiring additional submissions from the Licensee.